CaptainCodeUK/Storyworks-Workspace-Releases/README.md

-# Writer
+# Storyworks Workspace
-Public releases for StoryWriter - A desktop application for creative writers
+Public releases for Storyworks Workspace - A desktop application for creative writers